ubamarvin/Pokeymon/README.md

 ## Contributions

+If you want to contribute to this project, you can fork this repository and create a pull request.
+We are happy about every contribution.
+For other changes, please open an issue.
 We welcome contributions to enhance the game.
 Feel free to fork the repository and submit pull requests with improvements or bug fixes.

 ## License